mihirrane/Soot-Application/README.md

 Note: ArithmeticException is due to the race condition

-1. Instrument HelloThread.java to find:
+   b) Instrument HelloThread.java to find:

       - Variable is static or not
       - Variable is read or being written to
       - Object name
       - Value of the object

 This part is not completed.
 Pull requests are welcome!